Sankofa Danzafro

 Ref.

-Fear of infection, anxiety and the urgent need to go out dancing and socialising in the streets of the neighbourhood are among the emotions mentioned by children, adolescents and young people during the making of this documentary.
+Fear of infection, anxiety and the urgent need to go out dancing and socialising in the streets of the neighbourhood are among the emotions mentioned by children, adolescents and young people during the making of this documentary, which took place during the Covid pandemic.

 According to estimates made by NGOs and official city censuses, more than 236,000 Afro-Colombians live in Medellín, 12% of the total population.
 They live mostly in the city’s working-class sectors.
 In these areas, dance is an integral part of everyday life and of the affirmation of ethnic identity of these urban communities.